 Is it enough to discuss emergency situations with your domestic helper?

 If you believe you have sufficient medical knowledge, you can sit down with your domestic helper and discuss the common injuries and medical emergencies that can occur.
 Show her where your first aid kit is or prepare one for her with everything in there that is needed.
 Discuss step by step what to do in case of bleeding, burns, poisoning or unconsciousness.
 You may even want to show her how to apply a bandage, how to lay an unconscious person and so on.

 But most of the time, you are not an expert either and may have an only basic understanding of medical situations.
 It is often much harder to teach someone and you may not be able to identify what exactly your domestic helper is doing wrong.

 Is it enough to tell your domestic helper to call the emergency number?

 In case there is a major issue like heavy blood loss, falling on the head, electrocution, poisoning and so on, she should call 999 and request an ambulance.
 You should prepare all the important numbers including the building management, your doctor and the emergency number at a visible place e.g. on the fridge door.

 However, in case of an accident, sometimes calling the ambulance is not enough.
 She may have to perform CPR or cover heavy bleeding before the ambulance arrives.
 Actions taken in the first few minutes following an accident can make a dramatic difference.

-There are many first aid courses in Hong Kong.
+There are many first aid training courses in Hong Kong.
 You can choose to send her a to a first aid course dedicated to domestic helpers because the training will be catered to the situations they encounter.
-We’ve listed some helper first aid courses available in Hong Kong.
+We’ve listed some domestic helper first aid courses available in Hong Kong.